ZanSara/zansara.github.io/content/posts/2025-10-17-prompt-caching/post.md

 ## Conclusion

 Prompt caching is not just about cutting costs or speeding things up: it is a necessary architectural approach that addresses the quadratic computational cost inherent in large-context LLM processing.
 Without it, your backend will repeatedly recompute largely static information, wasting resources and imposing latency penalties that impact your user's experience.
 By adopting hierarchical, stateful caching and carefully designing prompts, you can reduce token processing costs and response speed by orders of magnitude, which is key for building sustainable, high-performance applications.

+In the next post we will talk in detail about [how prompt caching works](/posts/2025-10-23-kv-caching/).
+Be ready for a more technical deep dive into the architecture of LLMs!